LouaiTayyar/quarkus-core/README.md

 * end_session_endpoint	"http://localhost:49158/realms/{YOUR-REALM-NAME}/protocol/openid-connect/logout"

 ## Bearer Token
-Use the bearer token as an access token for authentication of any API calls that will be made
+The bearer token is used for authentication of any API calls that will be made

 The following is an example of a request made to the Keycloak API:
 **GET**  http://localhost:8080/admin/realms/{YOUR-REALM-NAME}/users   -  This will return the data of all the users in the specified realm